jaVu.co.uk | Articles | Links | Shop | Guides | Route info | News

 The wall to the right of Just Good Friends.
 FA Ben Rowe (Ben has since soloed this)

-It should be noted that Just Good Friends is hard for it's VS 5a grade - HVS 5b has been suggested.
+Just Good Friends is hard for it's VS 5a grade - HVS 5b has been suggested.
 Also, if the line line is finished direct we may be looking at E1!

 Trewellard E5 6b #